Furniture

 Styles in furniture - Biedermeier

-In style, the Biedermeier is situated between Neoclassical and Romanticism.
-It was specific to the bourgeoisie that had formed in Germany, Austria, northern Italy and Scandinavia as a result of the economic boom following the Napoleonic Wars.
-The period is from 1815 to 1848 until the beginning of the European Revolution.
+In style, Biedermeier is situated between Neoclassicism and Romanticism.
+It was typical of the bourgeoisie that had sprung up in Germany, Austria, northern Italy and the Scandinavian countries as a result of the economic boom after the Napoleonic Wars.
+The period ran from 1815 to 1848, until the beginning of the European Revolution.

 panel 3